9 of the best German books to read

 Die Blechtrommel (The Tin Drum) by Günter Grass sees Oskar Matzerath narrate his years in a psychiatric hospital between 1952 and 1954.
 He recounts his extraordinary life packed with violent events such as the death of his parents, the nightmares of the Nazi era and the anarchic adventures of postwar Germany - but in a unique fashion, as the main character decides not to age past three years old.

 Günter Grass was a Nobel Prize-winning German novelist, poet, playwright, illustrator, graphic artist and sculptor.
-His writing style is termed “broadened reality” which consists of European magical realism with famous works including The Tin Drum, Cat and Mouse and Dog Years
+His writing style is termed “broadened reality”, which consists of European magical realism with famous works including The Tin Drum, Cat and Mouse and Dog Years.

 9. Berlin Alexanderplatz, Alfred Döblin

 Berlin Alexanderplatz is a novel by Alfred Döblin about a murderer, Franz Biberkopf, who has just been released from prison.
 Struggling with life after prison, he begins to rely on a sex worker for help, a woman his friend then murders.
-As the story progresses he finds himself unable to pull out of his dark world of turmoil, and so, he must deal with the misery, the lack of opportunities, crime, and the imminent rise of Nazism.
+As the story progresses, he finds himself unable to pull out of his dark world of turmoil, and so, he must deal with the misery, the lack of opportunities, crime, and the imminent rise of Nazism.

 Alfred Döblin was a German novelist, essayist and doctor.
-His most famous work was Berlin Alexanderplatz but his prolific writing influenced more than half of a century of literary movements.
+His most famous work was Berlin Alexanderplatz, but his prolific writing influenced more than half a century of literary movements.
 His entire collection of historical novels to science fiction stories has made Döblin one of the most important figures of German literary modernism.